 ICE and snow smashed upon Onixian's wings.
-The serpent steadied himself against the blow and blinked into the storm.
-He lifted his wings again, flapped with all his strength, and moved in the wavelike motion that kept him in the air.
+He steadied himself against the blow and blinked into the storm.
+He could not see Fairburn.
+He lifted his wings again, flapped with all his strength, and moved in the wave like motion that kept him in the air.
 A few more beats and the ice was gone; rain fell heavily against his scales.
 Luckily, he had only hit the tip of the hurricane winds.
 He cursed under his breath.
 The dragons, at least, were no longer on his trail.

 In the distance was the unmistakable shore line.
 Onixian changed course and glided down towards the beach.
 He landed.
 His powerful legs steadying his body against the downpour.
-He let his wings hang for a moment and placed them at his side.
-Up ahead, a forest called to him.
+He let his wings hang a moment and placed them at his side.
+Up ahead a forest called to him.
 He moved underneath the tree branches and surveyed the beach.
-The rain had washed away any footprints that might have existed.
+Footprints could not be seen, and if there had been any, they would have been washed away.

 Had she survived?
-He wondered, thinking of his companion Fairburn.
+He wondered, thinking of his companion.
 Then a welcome voice came from the distance.

-"I think we lost them," Fairburn said.
-She walked out from underneath a tree, wiped the mud from her short, curved tusks, and stood by Onixian.
+"I think we lost them."

+Fairburn moved out from underneath the tree branches, wiping mud from her short, curved tusks and stood by Onixian.

-He remained alert, listening to the wind and rain.
+Onixian remained alert, listening to the wind and rain.
 Wing beats would be difficult to decipher in this storm.

-"I knew we should have traveled inland.
-The coast is much too dangerous," Onixian said.
+"I knew we should have traveled inland, the coast is much too dangerous," Onixian said.

-"There could be more dragons inland, and we don't want them to know we're here," Fairburn said, turning a magical stone in her talons.
-"The stone glows stronger still, and stronger as we travel east.
-We came to find magic stones, not kill dragons."
+"There could be more dragons inland, and we don't want them to know we're here.
+The stone glows stronger still, and stronger as we travel east.
+We came to find magic stones, not kill young dragons."